cylondata/cylon/target/rivanna/README.md

 If you need to make modifications, copy the script and execute the copy.

-If you are happy with the original script, please execute it.
+If you are happy with the original script, please execute it with

 ```bash
 time ./target/rivanna/install.sh